 First, fair warning, to cover this subject it is going to take a couple of posts, so this is the first of two.
 The second article is linked up here.

 First, after signing up for Blurb if you have not already (FREE), then you will need to download their book layout software, BookWright, also FREE.
-This book layout is pretty easy to use (meaning if I can do it, you can probably do it), and Blurb walks you through the process.
-You will probably want to select the options in which you choose the layout and the photographs.
-Remember, their goal is for you to purchase a book, while your goal is to pay $4.99 (in the U.S. at the time of this article) for a PDF of your book.
+This book layout program is pretty easy to use (meaning if I can do it, you can probably do it), and Blurb walks you through the process.
+To start the Bookwright process, you will want to select the option in which you choose the layout and the photographs.
+Remember, their goal is for you is to purchase a book, while your goal is to pay $4.99 (in the U.S. at the time of this article) for a PDF of your book-dummy.
 If you are advanced in your book-dummy development, a lot of what follows is a matter of filling in the blanks.

-You will need at a minimum something like the Adobe Reader (FREE) to look at the PDF, but will need to choose in the View menu, for Page Display, the two-page layout.
+You will need at a minimum something like the Adobe Reader (FREE) to look at the book-dummy PDF, but will want to choose in the View menu, for Page Display, the two-page layout.
 Btw, I also found that once I received the PDF, I found some more mistakes and aspects of the design I felt I needed to correct.
 So another $4.99 a couple of days later for another PDF after the fixes were in.
-I spend more than that on golf balls in just one 18 hole round…just saying…
+I spend more than that on golf balls in just one round of 18 holes…just saying…

-Developing a Creative Photo Book, a virtual (Zoom) workshop I will be leading again in conjunction with Medium Photo, September 11th, 12th, 18th, & 19th.
+Developing a Creative Photo Book, a virtual (Zoom) workshop I will be leading again in conjunction with Medium Photo, September 11th, 12th, 18th, & 19th, 2022.
 More details at Medium Photo and where to sign up.